Harrisburg, Pennsylvania: Sports

 Harrisburg serves as the hub of professional sports in South Central Pennsylvania.
-A host of teams compete in the region including three professional baseball teams, the Harrisburg Senators, the Lancaster Barnstormers, and the York Revolution.
+A host of teams compete in the region including three professional baseball teams, the Harrisburg Senators, the Lancaster Stormers, and the York Revolution.
 The Senators are the oldest team of the three, with the current incarnation playing since 1987.
 The original Harrisburg Senators began playing in the Eastern League in 1924.
 Playing its home games at Island Field, the team won the league championship in the 1927, 1928, and 1931 seasons.
 The Senators played a few more seasons before flood waters destroyed Island Field in 1936, effectively ending Eastern League participation for fifty-one years.
 In 1940, Harrisburg gained an Interstate League team affiliated with the Pittsburgh Pirates; however, the team remained in the city only until 1943, when it moved to nearby York and renamed the York Pirates.
 The current Harrisburg Senators, affiliated with the Washington Nationals, have won the Eastern League championship in the 1987, 1993, 1996, 1997, 1998, and 1999 seasons.

 Government

 City of Harrisburg

-The Rev. Dr. Martin Luther King Jr. City Government Center, the first government building (and only city hall) in the United States named after the Civil Rights Movement leader, serves as a central location for the administrative functions of the city.
+The Martin Luther King Jr. City Government Center, the first government building and only city hall in the United States named after the Civil Rights Movement leader, serves as a central location for the city's administrative functions.

 Harrisburg has been served since 1970 by the "strong mayor" form of municipal government, with separate executive and legislative branches.
 The Mayor serves a four-year term with no term limits.
 As the full-time chief executive, the Mayor oversees the operation of 34 agencies, run by department and office heads, some of whom form the Mayor's cabinet, including the Department of Public Safety (which includes the Bureau of Police, Bureau of Fire, and Bureau of Codes), Public Works, Business Administration, Parks and Recreation, Incineration and Steam Generation, Building & Housing Development, and Solicitor.
 The city had 424 full-time employees in 2019 (Water and Sewer employees were transferred to Capital Region Water effective 2013).
 The current mayor of Harrisburg is Wanda Williams whose term expires January 2026.

 There are seven city council members, all elected at large, who serve part-time for four-year terms.
 There are two other elected city posts, city treasurer and city controller, who separately head their own fiscally related offices.

 The city government had been in financial distress for many years in the 2000s.
 It has operated under the state's Act 47 Harrisburg Strong Plan provisions since 2011.
 The Act provides for municipalities that are in a state akin to bankruptcy.
 The city balanced its budget in the late 2010s, was expected to have a surplus of $1 million in 2019, and maintained a surplus in 2020 despite COVID-19.